xmartlabs/blog/_posts/2022-01-28-Airflow-Taskflow-a-must.md

 ## 1) Creating DAGs with ease

-Imagine having to write an ETL process with Airflow to process sales information about our customers.
+Imagine you need to write an ETL process with Airflow to process sales information about our customers.
 The data comes from two different sources: a third-party CRM via a RESTfull API and an owned relational database.
-We want to process the information we recover from those two sources to unify the data's schema and keep the most relevant information for us.
-Finally, we'd store the transformed data in a persistent storage to be later consumed by the analysis team.
+We want to process the information we've recovered from those two sources, unify the data's schema, and keep relevant information for us.
+Finally, we'd store the transformed data in a persistent storage to be consumed later by the analysis team.

 > You can find the complete code on GitHub following [this link](https://github.com/m-revetria/airflow-v2-blogpost).